 Buses will be cleaned and disinfected on a daily basis.
-Drivers will wipe down high touch surfaces between bus runs using non-combustible products.
+Drivers will wipe down high touch surfaces between bus runs.
 In order to reduce the density of students on buses, no more than two students will be assigned to each seat.
 Students will be required to wear facial coverings when riding on buses where six feet of social distancing cannot be enacted.